Mean-field Approximations for Stochastic Population Processes with Heterogeneous Interactions: Introduction

 \section{Introduction}

 We consider the problem of analysis and approximation of stochastic dynamics that emerge in large networks of interacting agents.
-Initially, agents choose an action from a fixed, finite set and update their actions asynchronously at random times.
-When an agent updates their action, they do so according to a probabilistic policy that depends on their current action and the \revision{empirical distribution of actions in the population}.
 It is often of interest to study the {\it macroscopic} behavior of such processes -- that is, the evolution of the fraction of agents playing a particular action -- which we refer to as the {\it population process}.
 The analysis of population processes are important in several disciplines, including evolutionary biology \cite{jonker,JMS, schuster_replicator,hofbauer_evolutionary_game_dynamics}, epidemiology \cite{hethcote, fall_lyapunov, mei_network_epidemics, khanafer2016, mieghem2009, pare_epidemics_review}, game theory and controls \cite{szabo2007, madeo_network_pop_games, como_network_pop_games, ohtsuki2006, iacobelli2016lumping, nce, decentralized_mfg} and economics \cite{sandholm2010popgames, weibull}.
 However, when the number of agents involved is large, such processes are challenging to study analytically and computationally.
-A common workaround is to approximate complex stochastic processes with a differential equation known as a \emph{mean-field approximation} (MFA), which is generally more amenable to analysis. \revision{Perhaps most strikingly, MFAs provide a tractable way to study the {\it emergent behavior} of large-scale systems, and several authors have used them as a starting point for the tractable multi-agent control of large populations (see, e.g., \cite{Lasry2007}).
-The success of these controls in practical systems relies fundamentally on the {\it accuracy} of MFAs.}
+A common workaround is to approximate complex stochastic processes with a differential equation known as a \emph{mean-field approximation} (MFA), which is generally more amenable to analysis.
+Perhaps most strikingly, MFAs provide a tractable way to study the {\it emergent behavior} of large-scale systems, and several authors have used them as a starting point for the tractable multi-agent control of large populations (see, e.g., \cite{Lasry2007}).
+The success of these controls in practical systems relies fundamentally on the {\it accuracy} of MFAs.